spryker/spryker-docs/docs/marketplace/dev/front-end/project-structure.md

 ---
 title: Project structure
-description: This articles provides details about the structure of the front-end project in the Spryker Marketplace.
+description: This document provides details about the structure of the front-end project in the Spryker Marketplace.
 template: concept-topic-template
 ---

-This articles explains the structure of the front-end project in the Spryker Marketplace.
+This document explains the structure of the front-end project in the Spryker Marketplace.

 ## Alias